yhyu13/Matrix-CapsNet-EM-routing-tensorflow/README.md

 # Matrix-CapsNet-EM-routing-tensorflow
-This is a trial implementation of Hinton group's [MATRIX CAPSULES WITH EM ROUTING](https://openreview.net/pdf?id=HJWLfGWRb) in TensorFlow and Python programming language. （仅供交流学习使用 Education purpose only）
+This is a trial implementation of [MATRIX CAPSULES WITH EM ROUTING](https://openreview.net/pdf?id=HJWLfGWRb) in TensorFlow framework and Python programming language. （仅供交流学习使用 Education purpose only）

-# Project completeness 10%, models are forked from CapsNet implementation.
+# Project completeness 10%.
+For a workable repository, see https://github.com/www0wwwjs1/Matrix-Capsules-EM-Tensorflow

 ## Related Work